center-for-threat-informed-defense/attack_to_cve/methodology.md

 ## CVE-2018-17900

 [CVE-2018-17900](https://nvd.nist.gov/vuln/detail/CVE-2018-17900) is about insecure credential handling.
 The in "General Credential Management Errors" vulnerability type applies for this vulnerability.
 In this case, both mappings in the methodology apply.
-The Primary Impact is [T1552](https://attack.mitre.org/techniques/T1552) (Unsecure Credentials), when then leads to the Secondary Impact allowing the adversary to use [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts).
+The Primary Impact is [T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials), when then leads to the Secondary Impact allowing the adversary to use [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts).

 ## CVE-2020-11036